Juanggtz/Behavioral-model-of-an-analog-front-end-FM-UWB-using-CppSim-Virtuoso/README.md

 # Behavioral-model-of-an-analog-front-end-FM-UWB-using-CppSim-Virtuoso

 This repository has the codes used for the a behavioral model of transceiver FM-UWB, the authores that design this system are:

-Juan C. Garcia Gutierrez:
+Juan C. Garcia Gutierrez (ORCID: 0009-0003-0434-2841)

 He was born in Puebla, 1997.
 He received the B.Sc. degree in mechatronics engineering from Benemérita Universidad Autónoma de Puebla